Iran–Russia relations: Eurasian Economic Union

 As Iran and Russia economic and geo-political relations have improved over the years, Russia and the Eurasian Economic Union (EEU) have opted for Iran to join the EEU as well.
 Currently, only one EEU country, Armenia, shares a land border with Iran, but the Caspian Sea provides a direct link between Iran and Russia.

 Iran has expressed interest in joining the EEU.
 A meeting between Kazakhstan President Nursultan Nazarbayev and Iranian President Hassan Rouhani was held in 2015 to discuss the prospect of cooperation between the customs union and Iran.
 According to the Iranian Ambassador to Russia, Mehdi Sanaei, Iran is focusing on signing an agreement with the EEU in 2015 regarding mutual trade and reduction of import tariffs to central Asian countries and trading in national currencies as part of the agreement rather than in US dollars.

 In May 2015, the Union gave the initial go-ahead to signing a free trade agreement with Iran.
 Andrey Slepnev, the Russian representative on the Eurasian Economic Commission board, described Iran as the EEU's "key partner in the Middle East" in an expert-level EEU meeting in Yerevan.
 Viktor Khristenko furthermore noted that Iran is an important partner for all the EEU member states.
 He stated that "Cooperation between the EEU and Iran is an important area of our work in strengthening the economic stability of the region".

+In February 2023, an agreement was signed to connect the national messaging systems of Iranian and Russian banks.
+According to this agreement, 700 Russian banks can exchange financial messages with Iranian banks.
+Additionally, 106 non-Russian banks from 13 other countries have also connected to this messaging system and can exchange financial messages with Iranian banks.

+Islands in the Strait of Hormuz

+On 14 July 2023, the Russian Minister of Foreign Relations supported the UAE claim on islands in the Strait of Hormuz and used the term 'Arabian gulf' instead of Persian Gulf.

+In December 2023, Iran condemned further Russian statements in support of the UAE's claim.